alathon/BMUD/README.md

 * src/parser/chat.dm - Some example chat-related commands.
 Check out the other files here too
 * src/item_stacking/ - An implementation of item stacking
 * src/char_manager.dm - The service that handles character creation/saving/loading

+# Where are those libraries?

+BYOND will, at least with default settings, store libraries under ~/.byond/lib/, separated by author of the library.
+So ~/.byond/lib/alathon/callwrapper/ is the Alathon.callwrapper library.

+Check out the Makefile under depend: to see how DreamDownload works, a downloader for libraries.